IA2: Alignment with ICL Activations Improves Supervised Fine-Tuning: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work, we used model activations to probe the functional behavior of LLMs and found a key distinction: ICL and SFT achieve adaptation through different mechanisms, and ICL often encodes richer, more generalizable patterns.
 Motivated by this, we introduced \act, an SFT priming technique that enables ICL-like internal behavior in the model.
 This simple step shifts models into a more adaptable weight subspace, which is inaccessible to SFT alone.
 Extensive experiments show that \act consistently improves the accuracy and calibration of SFT.
 In the future, we aim to test other effects like impact on diversity and catastrophic forgetting of \act based SFT to measure how \act can help in post-training LLMs.
+We also aim to study the effect of \act on post-trained (RL-tuned) models.